 In recent years, the world has witnessed a string of populist politicians rising to power.
 Archpopulist Donald Trump served as a lightning rod for most of the discussions but elsewhere in the world, other politicians have used similar approaches to climb into power.
-Jay Bolsonaro in Brazil and Rodrigo Duterte in the Philippines are two striking examples, but Europe has had its fair share of populists in recent times.
+Jair Bolsonaro in Brazil and Rodrigo Duterte in the Philippines are two striking examples, but Europe has had its fair share of populists in recent times.

 Perhaps uncoincidentally, Europe is also experiencing its biggest measles outbreaks in over a decade, largely fueled by vaccine reluctance.
 Researchers suspected a correlation between the two.
 Populism relies on fueling hate towards experts and the perceived elite, and antivaxxing relies on a similar approach.
 Lead author Dr. Jonathan Kennedy from Queen Mary University of London, study author, explained:

 “It seems likely that scientific populism is driven by similar feelings to political populism, for example, a profound distrust of elites and experts by disenfranchised and marginalised parts of the population.”

 “Even where programmes objectively improve the health of targeted populations, they can be viewed with suspicion by communities that do not trust elites and experts.
 In the case of vaccine hesitancy, distrust is focused on public health experts and pharmaceutical companies that advocate vaccines.”

 So along with colleagues, Kennedy analyzed national-level data from 14 European countries, looking at the percentage of people who voted for populist leaders and comparing it to the percentage of people who think vaccines are not important and/or effective.